Outcasts-Entertainment/bountybot_docs/README.md

 ## Commands

 - ping: Hello, are you responsive?
-- help: Shows this menu
+- help: Shows help menu with all commands
 - create-bounty: Create a new bounty
 - delete-bountry: Remove an existing bounty
 - bounties: Shows a list of all bounties